Cesar Escobar-Viera

 University of Pittsburgh

 Dr. Escobar-Viera is Assistant Professor of Psychiatry and Director of the Program for Internet Delivered Interventions on LGBTQ+ Mental Health (PRIDE iM) at the University of Pittsburgh School of Medicine.
-He completed his medical education and psychiatry residence at the Universidad Nacional de Asunción, in his home country of Paraguay, where he also practiced general psychiatry for ten years and served as medical director of the only public psychiatric hospital in that country.
+He completed his medical education and psychiatry residency at the Universidad Nacional de Asunción in Paraguay, where he also practiced general psychiatry for ten years and served as medical director of the country’s only public psychiatric hospital.
 He earned his MPH and PhD in health services research from the University of Florida.